Fibroids are lumps of muscle, like meatballs, growing within the womb.

 From large studies, it was found that the chance of finding cancer within a fibroid is around 1 in 2000-8300.
 (Pritts 2015).

-Professor William Parker, a renowned expert on fibroid also found that rapidly growing fibroids is not a sign of cancer.
+Professor William Parker, a renowned expert on fibroids also found that rapidly growing fibroid is not a sign of cancer.
 (Parker 1994)

 You can get more information on fibroid and cancer at www.fibroid.com.

-Ulipristal is an oral tablet taken daily for at least 3 months.
-GnRH injection is given once a month.
-Both medications stop menstruation and heavy bleeding effectively.
+Ulipristal (Esmya) is an oral tablet taken daily for at least 3 months.
+It is very effective in reducing heavy bleeding caused by fibroids.
+It also shrinks fibroids over 3-6 months of treatment.

 Non Surgical Treatment for Fibroids